 About BLSA Canada

-The Black Law Students’ Association of Canada (BLSA Canada) is a national student-run non-profit organization founded in 1991.
-We are committed to supporting and enhancing academic and professional opportunities for black law students in both official languages.
-This commitment extends to black high school and undergraduate students and the community generally through our mentorship initiatives and the newly founded BLSACares.
+The Black Law Students' Association of Canada (BLSA Canada) is a national student-run organization founded in 1991.
+We are committed to supporting and enhancing academic and professional opportunities for Black law students in both official languages.
+This commitment extends to Black high school and undergraduate students and the community generally through our mentorship initiatives and our scholarship program: BLSACares.

-We reflect the diversity of the African/Black experience and welcome allies from all backgrounds who also seek to make a meaningful contribution to the furtherance of justice.
+We reflect the diversity of the African/Black/Caribbean experience and welcome allies from all backgrounds who also seek to make a meaningful contribution to the furtherance of justice.

 BLSA Canada connects generations to ensure the continued growth and success of the Black legal community.
 Sign up now to participate!

 We provide our members with an opportunity for valuable practical experience at our annual Julius Alexander Moot for common law students and Juanita Westmoreland-Traoré Negotiation competition for civil law students.

 BLSA Canada seeks to create a sense of community and belonging for Black law students.

 Ultimately, BLSA Canada exists to support Black law students towards a successful legal career.
 To that end, our executive is always available to talk - the BLSA is committed to helping you any way it can.